-10 Interesting Attractions in Cambodia Beside Angkor Wat
+10 Interesting Attractions in Cambodia Besides Angkor Wat

 There is not only Angkor Wat but also many other attractions in Cambodia remaining their old charm: Preah Vihear Temple, Oudong Former Capital, Kratie, Koh Rong Samloem Island

-Here are the top 10 Attractions in Cambodia beside Angkor Wat:
+Here is the list of 10 interesting attractions in Cambodia besides Angkor Wat:

 1. Banteay Srei Temple